Aspects of Jesus

 Paul's pretentious dogma of "substitution righteousness": This is a pretentious

-system based on legalistic, nonsense righteousness, where a person
+system based on legalistic, nonsense mystical righteousness, where a person

 can exonerate himself legally with an acceptance of the

-righteousness of Jesus standing in as his substitute.
-Right out of
+righteousness of Yeshua standing in as his substitute.
+This is right out of

-the Old Testament sacrificial system!
+the Old Testament sacrificial system, which should have been dead and buried!
 Easy, and if you say the right

 words, talk yourself into it, or have the last rights administered